Mary D. Cortina

-Ellen J. Hurley was appointed to the Planning Commission by the Board of Supervisors in December 2011 to represent the Braddock District.
-Her current term will expire in December 2019.
-Commissioner Hurley became a Certified Planning Commissioner in June 2012.
+Mary D. Cortina was appointed to the Planning Commission by the Board of Supervisors in November 2017 as an at-large Commissioner.
+She was later appointed to the Braddock District in January 2020.
+Her current term will expire in December 2023.

-To contact Commissioner Hurley, please utilize the contact form at this link.
+To contact Commissioner Cortina, please utilize the contact form at this link.